 Department Directors may advance any combination of up to forty (40) hours of Leave (Vacation, Sick, PTO or STD) to regular or probationary employees.
 Department Directors may advance Vacation Leave, Sick Leave, or Paid Time Off even if an employee has accumulated leave of another type available.
 A memorandum with Department Director approving advancing leave must be forwarded to the Human Resources Department and must indicate actual dates and type(s) of leave to be advanced.
 HR/Payroll system modification required to advance leave must be entered by the Human Resources Systems Coordinator.
-If advanced leave is outstanding at termination of employment, a dollar amount equal to the advanced leave (hours outstanding multiplied by employee's hourly rate) shall be deducted from the employee's final pay.
+If advanced leave is outstanding at termination of employment, a dollar amount equal to the advanced leave (hours outstanding multiplied by employee's hourly rate) shall be deducted from the employee's final pay. c.

-c.
 Leave Procedures for Employees Moving Between Uniform and Non-Uniform Classifications

-When an employee moves from a uniform classification to a non-uniform classification and vice versa, Vacation Leave and PTO balances shall be processed as though the employee had terminated employment.
-Accumulated vacation leave time will be paid at the employee's hourly rate on the date before the transfer.
+When an employee moves from a uniform classification to a non-uniform classification and vice versa, Compensatory Time, Vacation Leave, and PTO balances shall be processed as though the employee had terminated employment.
+Leave time will be paid at the employee's hourly rate on the date before the transfer.
 The employee will then begin accruing leave at the applicable rate for the new classification.
 Sick Leave and Short Term Disability may be carried over to a maximum of 1,000 hours, to the new position and used according to City policy and/or department rules and regulations.
+Bonus Leave may be carried over to the new position and used according to City policy and/or department rules and regulations.
 In the case of a retiring Police Officer or Firefighter who is entitled to a sick leave payoff, any remaining sick leave will be carried over to the non-uniform position to a maximum of 1,250 hours; but will not be allowed to use the years of service toward the STD payoff.
 Uniform employees not eligible for a sick leave payoff will be allowed to use their years of service toward the STD payoff.
 All Employees transferring under these circumstances will not accrue additional leave time until completion of the probationary period designated for the new classification except Communication Call Takers who will get their leave at the end of six (6) months of employment.
 The date of the transfer will become the employee's adjusted hire date for purposes of future leave accruals, including discretionary/personal leave.

 d.
-Leave Procedures for Employees Moving To or From Non-Uniform Non-Union Classifications
+Leave Procedures for Employees Moving To or From Non-Uniform Non-Union Classifications e.
+Leave Procedures for Employees Moving Between Full-Time and Part-Time Classifications